-The applicant is seeking approval from Columbia County Planning Commission for Site Design Review approval for the proposed modifications to the approved facility.
+The applicant is seeking approval from Columbia County Planning Commission for Site Design Review Modification for the proposed alterations to the approved facility.

-As noted above, a conditional use permit application will be submitted separately for the portion of the rail branchline outside the RIPD zone in the PA-80 zone south and east of the site.
+As noted above, a conditional use permit application (CU 23-11) has been submitted separately for the portion of the rail branchline outside the RIPD zone in the PA-80 zone southeast of the site.